By John Irish and Guy Faulconbridge

 “The usage of the dispute mechanism is legally baseless and a strategic mistake from a political standpoint,” Minister Mohammad Javad Zarif said, according to the Fars news agency.

-Iran has gradually rolled back its commitments under the accord since the United States quit.
-Tehran argues that it has the right to do so because of Washington’s actions.
+Iran, which denies its nuclear program is aimed at building a bomb, has gradually rolled back its commitments under the accord since the United States quit.
+It argues that Washington’s actions justify such a course.

 “We do not accept the argument that Iran is entitled to reduce compliance with the JCPoA,” the three European countries said in a joint statement, using the formal name of the agreement, the Joint Comprehensive Plan of Action.